 There are benefits to acquiring a leasehold interest for both real estate investors and property owners.

-For the real estate investor, the major benefit is that they are able to acquire access to a real property for substantially less money upfront than they would have to pay if they acquired it outright.
+For the real estate investor, the major benefit of a leasehold interest is that they are able to acquire access to a real property for substantially less money upfront than they would have to pay if they acquired it outright.
 In the scenario described above, the investor does not have to make a major down payment.
 Instead, they just need to commit to a commercial lease, which has a relatively small upfront cost.

 Drawbacks of a Leasehold Interest